The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 caller (a.k.a behaviour “b”) because printing the error was sufficient handling in function four.

-statement is used in something called from
+But now that the throw statement is used in something called from

 function four, the behaviour changes to “c” - stopping both pipeline